-The designation and management intent for navigable waterbodies that cross or are surrounded by state-owned and state-selected lands not within the Refuges, National Park, State Parks, or State Critical Habitat Areas are the same as those of the upland unit, except that those portions of navigable streams where spawning and rearing of anadromous or high value resident fish occur are designated Habitat (Ha).
+Navigable waterbodies within State-owned or State-selected land.
+The designation and management intent for navigable waterbodies that cross or are surrounded by state-owned and state-selected lands are the same as those of the upland unit, except that those portions of navigable waterbodies that are anadromous are designated Habitat (Ha).

-Navigable rivers and lakes that are not within State Parks, National Wildlife Refuges or Katmai National Park, and are not within state-owned, state-selected, or state-topfiled upland units, are designated General Use, except that those portions of navigable streams where spawning and rearing of anadromous or high value resident fish occur are designated Habitat (Ha).
-These waterbodies are to be managed to allow a diversity of uses consistent with the uses authorized on adjoining uplands in federal, private, or other state entity ownership.
+Navigable waterbodies not within State-owned or State-selected land.
+Navigable waterbodies that are not within Federal Conservation Units and are not within state-owned, state-selected, or state-topfiled upland units, are designated Habitat if anadromous and General Use if not anadromous.
+Navigable waterbodies that are anadromous are to be managed to protect their habitat values, although uses can be authorized if these values are protected.
+Waterbodies designated General Use are to be managed to allow a diversity of uses consistent with the uses authorized on adjoining uplands in federal, private, or other state entity ownership.
 Upland uses are usually designated in an adopted land use or resource management plan, or can be inferred from the actual or planned use of the unit.